Amateur radio operator, holder of

 Member of several professional organizations.

-I am also a member (i.e. a paying supporter) of Hawaii Public Radio and a fan of programming from National Public Radio, Public Radio International, and American Public Media.
-Programs that I listen to regularly (or at least try to) include Car Talk, A Prairie Home Companion, Marian McPartland’s Piano Jazz, Fresh Air, Wait Wait...
-Don't Tell Me, All Things Considered, Weekend Edition, and HPR's Jazz with Don Gordon and Kani Ka Pila Sunday.
+I am also a member (i.e. a paying supporter) of Hawaiʻi Public Radio and a fan of programming from National Public Radio and other content producers.
+I got hooked by A Prairie Home Companion and Car Talk, loved and still miss Marian McPartland's Piano Jazz and HPR's Jazz with Don Gordon, and love listening to Fresh Air, Wait Wait...
+Don't Tell Me, All Things Considered, Weekend Edition, and Radiolab among many.